Semi-infinite highest weight categories: Examples

-The general principles outlined so far are valid also when $G$ is replaced by the corresponding quantum group $U_q(\mathfrak{g})$, possibly at a root of unity (taking the Lusztig form).
-When at a root of unity over the ground field is $\mathbb{C}$, it turns out that the indecomposable projectives and injectives in the category of rational representations of $U_q(\mathfrak{g})$ are all finite-dimensional, i.e., the category is essentially finite Abelian.
-Tiltings are also finite-dimensional, indeed, the category is tilting-bounded in the sense of $\S$\ref{ifc}.
-The first example of this nature comes from $U_q(\mathfrak{sl}_2)$ at a root of unity over $\mathbb{C}$.
-In this case, see e.g. \cite[Theorem~3.12, Definition~3.3]{AT}, the principal block is Morita equivalent to the locally unital algebra $A$ defined as the path algebra of the quiver
+When at a root of unity over the ground field is $\mathbb{C}$, the indecomposable projectives and injectives in the category of rational representations of quantum $SL_2$ (or indeed the quantum group corresponding to a reductive group) are all finite-dimensional, i.e., the category is essentially finite Abelian.
+Tiltings are also finite-dimensional, indeed, the category is tilting-bounded in the sense of Definition~\ref{tiltingboundeddef}.
+The structure of the principal block can be worked out explicitly (e.g., see \cite[Th.~3.12, Def.~3.3]{AT}): it is Morita equivalent to the locally unital algebra that is the path algebra of the quiver

 The appropriate partial order on the weight poset $\N$ is the natural order $0 < 1 < \cdots$.
 The indecomposable projectives have the following structure: